Fick's laws of diffusion: Sorption rate and collision frequency of diluted solute

+where $a$ is a factor of converting the 3D diffusive adsorption problem into a 1D diffusion problem whose value depends on the system, e.g., a fraction of adsorption area $A$ over solute nearest neighbor sphere surface area $4 \pi L^2 /4$ assuming cubic packing each unit has 8 neighbors shared with other units.
+This example fraction converges the result to the 3D diffusive adsorption solution shown above with a slight difference in pre-factor due to different packing assumptions and ignoring other neighbors.

 When the area of interest is the size of a molecule (specifically, a long cylindrical molecule such as DNA), the adsorption rate equation represents the collision frequency of two molecules in a diluted solution, with one molecule a specific side and the other no steric dependence, i.e., a molecule (random orientation) hit one side of the other.
 The diffusion constant need to be updated to the relative diffusion constant between two diffusing molecules.
 This estimation is especially useful in studying the interaction between a small molecule and a larger molecule such as a protein.
 The effective diffusion constant is dominated by the smaller one whose diffusion constant can be used instead.

 The above hitting rate equation is also useful to predict the kinetics of molecular self-assembly on a surface.
 Molecules are randomly oriented in the bulk solution.
 Assuming 1/6 of the molecules has the right orientation to the surface binding sites, i.e. 1/2 of the z-direction in x, y, z three dimensions, thus the concentration of interest is just 1/6 of the bulk concentration.
 Put this value into the equation one should be able to calculate the theoretical adsorption kinetic curve using the Langmuir adsorption model.
 In a more rigid picture, 1/6 can be replaced by the steric factor of the binding geometry.

+The bimolecular collision frequency related to many reactions including protein coagulation/aggregation is initially described by Smoluchowski coagulation equation proposed by Marian Smoluchowski in a seminal 1916 publication, derived from Brownian motion and Fick's laws of diffusion.
+Under an idealized reaction condition for A + B → product in a diluted solution, Smoluchovski suggested that the molecular flux at the infinite time limit can be calculated from Fick's laws of diffusion yielding a fixed/stable concentration gradient from the target molecule, e.g. B is the target molecule holding fixed relatively, and A is the moving molecule that creates a concentration gradient near the target molecule B due to the coagulation reaction between A and B. Smoluchowski calculated the collision frequency between A and B in the solution with unit #/s/m3: